richwynmorris/RB120/notes/interview_assessment_notes/mental_model_examples.md

 p Car.display_name # => NameError
 ```

-### Example: Inst variable not available within the scope of the class method:
+### Example: Instance variable not available within the scope of the class method:

 ```ruby
 class Car